 If you’ve captured a bug, and you want to find out what it is, then you’ll need to rule out look-alikes.
-Short of calling an entomologist, make sure to rule out the most common identification mistakes before you call pest removers in a panic.
+Short of calling an entomologist, make sure to rule out the most common identification mistakes before you call a pest control company in a panic.

 Chiggers are often mistaken for bed bugs, because of their similar shape.
 However, chiggers are much smaller than bed bugs, and it’s difficult to see their shape without a microscope.
 Don’t let the images online fool you -- if you see a bed bug, you should be able to clearly see its legs and body.